Course Content and Outcome Guide for HST 218

 Course DescriptionCovers history of American Indians in what is now the United States from pre-Columbian times to the present, exploring the cultural diversity among Native peoples, tribal sovereignty, conflicts and accommodations with European Americans, historical roots of contemporary Native American issues and an increased level of awareness of the cultural heritage of the United States.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Intended Outcomes for the course

 Upon successful completion students will be able to:

 · Articulate an understanding of the key events in native American history and use critical thinking to valuate historical developments and their impact n American Indian-European American relations.

 ·Recognize the historical contributions (political, economic, cultural, racial, social, gender, religious) of different American Indian peoples within the larger context of American history.

 · Identify culturally-grounded assumptions which have influenced the perceptions, behaviors and policies of nations and people in the past and assess how culture affects human beliefs and behaviors.

 · Connect key interrelated developments from diverse Native American and European American communities to provide a multicultural context for critically examining American history.

 - Analyze and evaluate primary and secondary sources